 - Extending CLALS research on this topic, the Center recently fielded a survey designed to assess the impacts of COVID-19 on DC-area Latino owned businesses, again in collaboration with AU’s Kogod School of Business and the Greater Washington Hispanic Chamber of Commerce.
 This survey gauged the effects of the pandemic and accompanying economic crisis upon Latino businesses across the region, their primary needs and concerns, and responses to the crisis.
-The report on the survey findings highlights the diverse and extraordinary impacts facing Latino businesses owners, as well as their most urgent concerns in this challenging moment.
+The report on the survey findings highlights the diverse and extraordinary impacts facing Latino business owners, as well as their most urgent concerns in this challenging moment.
 Our hope is that such research will both illuminate the impact of this shock on the region’s Latino community and inform policy responses by local, state, federal, and non-profit agencies.
 The report has furthered conversation on the pandemic's impact for Latino business among government officials and the public, both locally and nationally.
 Read additional coverage on the report and survey on the upper right portion of this page.